AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 * See how to test your theme customizations using real AEM content via local proxy.
 * Know how to commit your changes to the AEM git repository.

-If you are only responsible for front end development, congratulations!
+If you are only responsible for front-end development, congratulations!
 You are finished!
 Just remember to tell the administrator that your customizations are now ready to deploy.

-If you are an administrator as well as a front end developer, build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Deploy Your Customized Theme,](deploy-theme.md) where you will learn how to deploy the theme using the front end pipeline.
+If you are an administrator as well as a front-end developer, build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Deploy Your Customized Theme,](deploy-theme.md) where you will learn how to deploy the theme using the front-end pipeline.

 ## Additional Resources {#additional-resources}